bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/variables/variables.md

 Watch video tutorials on <a href="https://www.youtube.com/watch?v=hl692-xJPUQ" target="_blank">State Variables</a>, <a href="https://www.youtube.com/watch?v=5Gxzwn0SQDU" target="_blank">Local Variables</a>, and <a href="https://www.youtube.com/watch?v=ryA86ZiSD-w" target="_blank">Global Variables</a>.

 ## ⭐️ Assignment
-1. Create a new public state variable called blockNumber.
+1. Create a new public state variable called `blockNumber`.
 2. Inside the function `doSomething()` assign the state variable `blockNumber` the value of the current block number.

 Tip: Look into the global variables section of the Solidity documentation to find out what the current block number is.